The Bear Is On The Prowl

 Let's continue down the size spectrum with a look at the S&P 600 Small Cap Index.

-Small caps had already effectively been in a bear market dating back nearly 18 months by the time the COVID outbreak brought the S&P 500 down in February.
+Small caps had already effectively been in a bear market dating back nearly 18 months by the time the COVID-19 outbreak brought the S&P 500 down in February.
 After peaking in late August 2018, small cap stocks dropped by -28% over the next four months through the end of the year.
 Although small caps subsequently rallied they remain stubbornly stuck below resistance for the next year before finally crawling their way back above at the end of 2019.
 Despite topping out a month earlier than the S&P 500 in January 2020, small caps still never were able to eclipse the highs from August 2018.
 And since that time, small caps have fallen by as much as -44%.
 Bounced since?
 Sure, by as much as an impressive +30%.
 But the small cap rally stalled eight days ago now, and are currently trading -6% below April 9 intraday highs to date.
 And they came nowhere close to their previous neckline support from Christmas Eve 2018.

 This is definitively bearish from small caps at least so far.
 And given that small caps have historically led U.S. stocks out of bear markets and into new bull markets, the fact that they are lagging so far behind is disconcerting for the S&P 500 to say the least.